 5 Ways to Reuse Single-Use Plastic

 We all know that single-use plastic is bad for the environment – especially when it gets thrown away rather than reused.
-Which is why it’s so important that we ensure that we recycle as much as we can and try to avoid single-use plastic.
+This is why it’s so important that we ensure that we recycle as much as we can and try to find alternatives to single use plastic or avoid single-use plastic altogether.

 When avoiding single-use plastic is unavoidable, though, you can also look to reuse that plastic in other ways in your home.
 As this keeps it away from the landfills and any oceans.
 So, how can you reuse single-use plastic in your home?
 Well, here are some ideas from our KwikSweep team:

 Whether it’s frozen vegetables for dinners or bags of frozen fruit for some healthy smoothies – many regularly buy these items that come in resealable bags.
 When we’ve used all the contents, though, we tend to throw these plastic bags out.

 Instead, why not wash their bags out and use them as resealable freezer bags for something else?
 You could even think about putting something similar in them like frozen fruit or vegetables.
 Or you could fill it with anything you’d like to freeze, such as meat portions.
 You can even make your own curry paste, freeze it in ice cube trays and then transfer it to your recycled freezer bag.

 Unfortunately, while other fruits can be bought with zero waste.
 Items like strawberries and raspberries will come in a little plastic container.
 Indeed, many of us can get through as many as 5 or 6 of these little boxes a week.

 Rather than throwing these out, you can collect these up and use them for useful storage around your home.
 For instance, these would work well for crayons or for splitting sets of Lego.
 Or, you could use them as lunch containers to take to work or for storing food in for a family picnic.